A Practical Theory of Generalization in Selectivity Learning: Experiments of

-More importantly and perhaps not surprisingly, the integration of \name significantly enhances the OOD generalization capabilities of query-driven models like MSCN, without compromising their In-Dis generalization.
-For instance, in the first OOD scenario (query center move), \name training reduces MSCN's median and 90-percentile Qerror from 4283 and a seven-digit value to just 2 and 10, respectively.
+More importantly and perhaps not surprisingly, the integration of \name significantly enhances the OOD generalization capabilities of query-driven models like MSCN, without compromising their In-Dist generalization.
+For instance, in the first OOD scenario (query center move), \name training reduces MSCN's median and 90-percentile Qerror from four- and seven-digit values to just 2 and 10, respectively.
 Similar dramatic improvements are evident in the second OOD scenario.
-Moreover, \name does not adversely affect the model's performance on In-Dis generalization.
-Note that we also explored how model performance changes by varying the "distance" between training and testing distributions.
-Despite varying distances, \name consistently helps deep models outperform all other compared query-driven approaches.
-Due to page limitations, these results are not included in this version.
+Moreover, \name does not adversely affect the model's performance on In-Dist generalization.

+{ \textbf{More Joins.} Table~\ref{table.ceb.qerror} shows the accuracy over CEB-1a-varied (featuring 9-way joins).
+We observe similar trends in the previous two multi-table datasets: \name significantly enhances MSCN's OOD performance despite the increased complexity. }

+{ \textbf{Comparison with Robust-MSCN.} Table~\ref{table.ceb.qerror} reveals that while Robust-MSCN* marginally improves upon MSCN, they are surpassed by \name.
+This is because Robust-MSCN is tailored for \emph{different OOD scenarios} like new join templates and missing tables/columns, which are not the primary focus of this paper. }

+{ \textbf{Point Queries.} Figure~\ref{figure.exp.point} presents the OOD performance of MSCN and MSCN+CDF on IMDb-small for point queries.
+The results indicate that, by treating point queries as range queries, \name still enhances the OOD robustness of MSCN in these cases.